Permanent Residence (Green Card)

 Types of Green Card Petitions

 Employer-sponsored green cards fall into defined categories, referred to by numbered preferences: first preference, second preference, etc. The lower the preference number, the less time a prospective immigrant must wait for their actual green card.
-This wait time is controlled by the system of cutoff and priority dates operated by the US State Department.
-You can read about preferences and priority dates on this Wikipedia page.
+This wait time is controlled by the system of cutoff and priority dates operated by the U.S. State Department; the State Department notifies the public of the cutoffs and current priority dates through the Visa Bulletin, published each month on the State Department website.

 First Preference Petitions

-First preference petitions (in the Stanford environment) are merit-driven, meaning that the law has created a standard of achievement or accomplishment that must be met, usually through the presentation of evidence.
+First preference petitions are merit-driven, meaning that the law has created a standard of achievement or accomplishment that must be met, usually through the presentation of evidence.
 There are other eligibility requirements as well, having to do with experience and scope of renown.
-These particular first preference petitions are frequently identified by their reference in the law as EB-1, EB-1B or E12.
 They are suited to offers of academic employment in teaching and research, where a significant record of publications and other types of professional accomplishment are integral to the essential qualifications for the job in question.

 Some Stanford-specific information about first preference petitions can be found here.